smartdevicelink/sdl_evolution/proposals/0307-GetInputScreen.md

     <element name="TEXT" />
     <element name="NUMBER" />
       <description>
-        This is a notice for the HMI to bring up a keyboard, however the response for this field will still be a string.
+        This is a notice for the HMI to bring up a keypad.
       </description>
   </enum>
 ```